 Ferris Bueller was the original lifehacker, decades before that was even a thing.
 Any kid (or adult, for that matter) who has seen John Hughes' iconic film Ferris Bueller's Day Off—whether back in 1986 when it first came out, or in the nearly 30 years since its release—was probably struck by the same thought: How can I rig my room to fool people into thinking I'm home sick so I can spend the day doing whatever I want?

-Toronto artists Sarah Keenlyside and Joe Clement are bringing that notion one step closer to reality: They've constructed an exact replica of Ferris' bedroom, including all the ephemera and even a working IBM computer from that era, in the Gladstone Hotel as part of the venue's Come Up to My Room immersive art exhibition.
-The friends and collaborators (they have matching tattoos, and Keenlyside is helping produce Clement's in-progress documentary about local architectural wonder of the world, Integral House) scoured eBay and crowdsourced the materials, and spent a ridiculous amount of time rewatching the film.
+Toronto artists Sarah Keenlyside and Joe Clement are bringing this fantasy one step closer to reality: They've constructed an exact replica of Ferris' bedroom, including all the ephemera and even a working IBM computer from that era, in the Gladstone Hotel as part of the venue's Come Up to My Room immersive art exhibition.
+The friends and collaborators (they have matching tattoos) scoured eBay and crowdsourced the materials, and spent a ridiculous amount of time rewatching the film.
 The result is a pretty epic mindfuck of nostalgia and teenage fantasy.

-Ferris himself is kind of this idealized version of a teenager, and almost not even a real person but just something that affects all the other characters, so the room is this ultimate teenager's room.
+Ferris himself is kind of this idealized version of a teenager who's hardly even a person and more just a force that affects all the other characters, so the room is really the ultimate representation of a teenager's room.

 You crowdsourced a lot of this stuff, but can you talk about the process of collecting everything.

 Why do you think people are so obsessed with the room?
-Like you said, there are blogs, articles, and someone even made a map of Ferris's travels during the day.
+Like you said, there are blogs and articles dedicated to it, and someone even made a map of Ferris's travels during that day.
 In researching all that, did it help you understand that appeal?

 He's kind of like the original lifehacker.
 So, yeah, his room is stocked full of cool shit, but then he breaks it apart and uses it to accomplish his needs—fooling his parents and hacking into the school system.
 So as much as there's nostalgia here, I think what people identify with is someone who's fighting against the world that they're in.